Kyrgyzstan populist tipped for easy win in presidential vote - RFI

 Bishkek (Kyrgyzstan) (AFP)

-Kyrgyzstan on Sunday holds its first elections since a recent political crisis embroiled the ex-Soviet country and saw a populist freed from jail who is now tipped to top the ballot.
+Kyrgyzstan went to presidential polls Sunday in its first elections since a political crisis embroiled the ex-Soviet country and saw a populist freed from jail who is now tipped to top the ballot.

 Sadyr Japarov's journey from prison to presidential frontrunner is an example of the dramatic changes in political fortunes in the Central Asian country that is both more unpredictable and pluralistic than its authoritarian neighbours.

+Voters began trickling into polling stations in frosty conditions at 8:00 am (0200 GMT).

+First results are expected shortly after polling stations close at 8:00 pm (1400 GMT).

-In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov at the ballot box.
+In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov -- who was convicted for hostage-taking -- at the ballot box.

-"Of course I am for Japarov," said 49-year-old Talant Samatov, who owns a small sewing shop.

-He said he believes the 11-year sentence that Japarov received in 2017 for taking a government official hostage was unfair.
+"He has promised to raise salaries, pensions," said Vera Pavlova, 69, who admitted that she knew little about other candidates.

 In addition to picking a new president Kyrgyz are choosing between parliamentary and presidential forms of government, with Japarov backing greater powers for the post he is seeking.